 Commercial establishments are generally defined as a commercial, banking, trading or insurance establishment or administrative service in which persons are employed for office work.
 It includes a hotel, boarding or eating house, restaurant, cafe, theatre, or other public entertainment or amusement places.
 However, factories and industries are not covered by the Act and are regulated by the Factories Act, 1948 and Industries (Development and Regulation) Act 1951.

-The Certificate or the Shop License acts as a basic registration/license for the business.
+The Shop and Establishment Certificate as a basic registration/license for the business.
 This Certificate is produced for obtaining many other business licenses and registrations.
 It serves as proof of the incorporation of commercial establishment or shops.
 It is also useful when the proprietor of the business wants to obtain a loan or create a current bank account for the business.
 Most banks will ask for this Certificate for opening a current bank account.

 The procedure for obtaining the Shop and Establishment Registration Certificate differs from state to state.
 It can be obtained online or offline.